Attack Objects and Object Groups for IDP Policies

 Protocol or port bindings allow you to specify the protocol that an attack uses to enter your network.
 You can specify the name of the network protocol or the protocol number.

 Specify either the service or the protocol binding in a custom attack.
-In case you specify both, the service binding takes precedence.
+If you specify both, the service binding takes precedence.

 Protocol Number